rdali/rdaliHugo/content/home/bio.md

 +++

-I am a Research Scientist, Software Developer and Data Analyst at McGill University's C3G, probing questions related to human health by building and using bioinformatics tools.
+I am a Research Scientist, Software Developer and Data Enthusiast looking for interesting problems to solve.

 I am an organized modular thinker who breaks problems into their individual, manageable building blocks.
 I am also an efficient problem solver, with an eye for detail.